 One of the most difficult things about independent travel to Iran is how much money to budget for 2 weeks of travel.
 My Lonely Planet guidebook was years outdated already and it is difficult to manage a travel budget for Iran.
-So, to help you plan your travel to Iran and help you budget your money, I share with you exactly how much I’ve spent and some money saver tips in my 2 weeks Iran travel budget.
+So, to help you plan your travel to Iran and help you budget your money, I share with you exactly how much I’ve spent and some money saving tips in my 2 weeks Iran travel budget.

 Money in Iran